On sheaves in finite group representations: The transporter category

 \begin{corollary} Let $\calP$ be a $G$-poset with an initial object.
 Suppose we have a covariant functor $\rho : \PG \to \calC$, which is identity on objects and which is surjective on morphism sets.
 Then $\calC$ satisfies the Ore condition and can be given the atomic topology.
 There is a unique minimal non-empty sieve on each $x\in\Ob\calC$. \end{corollary}

 \begin{proof} For convenience, we identity the objects of $\PG$ and $\calC$.
 Take two morphisms $y\to x$ and $z \to x$ in $\calC$.
-Their preimages in $\PG$ are still two morphisms with codomain $x$ and can be completed to a commutative square.
+Choose a preimage for each of them in $\PG$.
+These morphisms are still with codomain $x$ and can be completed to a commutative square.
 The image of the square provides a commutative square in $\calC$.

 Let $S$ be a non-empty sieve on $x\in\Ob\calC$.
 Then

 is a non-empty sieve on $x\in\Ob\PG$.
 Meanwhile if $S'$ is a non-empty sieve on $x\in\Ob\PG$, $\rho(S')$ becomes a non-empty sieve on $x\in\Ob\calC$.
 Therefore we have $S_x^{\min}\subset\rho^{-1}(S)$ and $\rho(S_x^{\min})\subset S$.
 One immediately sees that $\rho(S_x^{\min})$ has to be minimal within non-empty sieves on $x\in\Ob\calC$, and it is unique.